Year 3SW

 PE

-PE will take place every Tuesday and Friday, when you will complete boxing and cricket lessons.
+PE will take place every Thursday and Friday, when you will complete gymnastics and athletics lessons.

 For PE sessions please bring the following: